dart-lang/site-www/src/_guides/language/language-tour_migrated.md

 Dart 2.12 added the `late` modifier, which has two use cases:

-* To tell Dart that a non-nullable variable is set before it's used.
+* Declaring a non-nullable variable that's initialized after its declaration.
-* To lazily initialize a variable.
+* Lazily initializing a variable.

 Often Dart's control flow analysis can detect when a non-nullable variable is set to a non-null value before it's used, but sometimes analysis fails.
-One common case is top-level variables:
+Two common cases are top-level variables and instance variables:
 Dart often can't determine whether they're set, so it doesn't try.